 This sedge has always been rare in New York and the number of existing populations has remained about the same over time, and is expected to continue this way into the foreseeable future.

-The lack of disturbance may be hindering their reproduction on one hand, but too much disturbance by improper roadside management or distraction by ATVs may also reduce numbers of plants.
+The lack of disturbance may be hindering their reproduction on one hand, but too much disturbance by improper timing of roadside management, use of herbicides for roadside managment or control of invasives, or destruction by ATVs may also reduce numbers of plants.

 This species needs disturbance to reduce competition from woody plants or more aggressive herbaceous plants, but too much direct disturbance to the plants will reduce or eliminate the population.
 Its habitat could be disturbed in the non-growing season to open it up for seed germination and colonization, but direct disturbance should be prevented during the growing season.